adityabisoi/startup-incubator/README.md

 The project has to be developed from scratch.
 Please see the goals and wireframes in the documentation to get started.

+## Installation
+Follow the instructions to get started with the project on your local machine 🚀
+* Fork and clone the project
+* `cd fetch/` and run `npm install` to install dependencies
+* Run `npm run dev` to run the project on development

 ## Documentation
 To understand the aim, scope and technologies to be used in the project, please see the [documentation](https://bit.ly/2J5XSHm)